What Is a Self-Cleaning Oven

 2. Catalytic Cleaning

-Catalytic liners Porous panels that absorb and oxidise grease during normal cooking (≈200 °C+). are special panels inside the oven that absorb and break down grease at regular cooking temperatures.
+Catalytic liners are special panels inside the oven that absorb and break down grease at regular cooking temperatures (typically around 200°C+).
 Over time, liners may lose effectiveness and need replacing, but they keep day-to-day maintenance quick and easy.

 3. Steam (Hydrolytic) Cleaning

-Steam cleaning—sometimes called hydrolytic cleaning Uses water and mild heat (~100 °C) to soften residue for an easy wipe-down. —uses water and low heat to loosen food residue.
+Steam cleaning, also known as hydrolytic cleaning, uses water and low heat (around 100°C) to loosen food residue.
 After a short cycle, grime softens and can be wiped away effortlessly.
 It’s ideal for light cleaning between deeper cycles.

 💡 Quick fact